emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 Results matter, but it’s not just about the end game.
 The joy is in the pursuit itself, the struggle.

-Whenever the I feel the Spiral coming on, I try to remember that **Imposter Syndrome is part of the journey** and a natural result of the path I’ve chosen.
+Whenever the I feel the Spiral coming on, I try to remember that **Impostor Syndrome is part of the journey** and a natural result of the path I’ve chosen.

-Self-confidence will return, and Imposter Syndrome will be back again too.
+Self-confidence will return, and Impostor Syndrome will be back again too.
 It’s part of the ride, and I’m sure as hell not getting off.

 The only way out is through 💪